Bodhrán: Common modifications

-It is currently not unusual for the rim of a bodhran to be covered with electrical tape, either by the drum-maker or the owner.
+It is currently not unusual for the rim of a bodhrán to be covered with electrical tape, either by the drum-maker or the owner.
+This innovation was introduced to Seamus O’Kane from bodhrán player, Johnny ‘Ringo’ McDonagh in the 1970s.
 This both reduces "edge-loading" (where the vibrations in the skin hit the rim and bounce back toward the center of the drum), and dampens unwanted overtones, allowing for greater control of the drum's sound.

 Electrical tape is preferred because the adhesive is rubber-based and will stretch with the skin even after bonding to it, lessening the likelihood of bubbles and other changes in the tape occurring when the skin tension is changed by tuning or atmospheric conditions.
 Owners of lower quality drums, with thick and rough skins, may also choose to sand the skin very lightly to reduce the rasp when the tipper strikes the face of the drum.
 Many effects of these and other modifications to the drum-skin, especially high quality skins, can also be achieved through regular use of the drum over time.

-As world music in general has become more popular, techniques once associated with other ethnic drumming traditions have become widespread in bodhrán playing.

-The World Bodhrán Championships are held in Milltown, County Kerry, Ireland each year.